Legrandin/pycryptodome/INSTALL.rst

 #.
 Download PyCryptodome from ``pypi``
 #.
 Compile the C extensions of PyCryptodome
 #.
 Install PyCryptodome in the virtual environment
+#.
+Run the test suite to verify that all algorithms work correctly

 .. note::